Jetstream2 Allocations Overview¶

 Allocations¶

-There are three different categories of allocations through which you can gain use of Jetstream2.
+There are two different categories of allocations through which you can gain use of Jetstream2.

 -